 For some, atheism works.
 For me, it didn’t.

-- According to the testimony of scripture it is impossible for true Christians to lose what we did not earn – our salvation is through faith, alone, in Christ, alone.
+- According to the testimony of scripture it is impossible for true Christians to lose what we did not earn – our salvation is by grace alone, through faith alone, in Christ alone.
 We did not gain salvation by human effort.
 We cannot lose salvation by human effort.

 - A true believer cannot be ‘un-born again’.
 For instance, we can hate our parents and treat them horribly, but nothing we do can change the fact that we are their child i.e. we can’t be un-born based on our behavior.
 Such is the unconditional love and redemptive security of our salvation in Christ.
 The moment we place our faith in Christ our relationship with him is sealed with a lifetime-guarantee by God himself.